hrj/gae_tx_test/README.md

 ### POST /increment
 Causes the counter within the servlet to increment

+### POST /clearAll
+Clears all counter servlet data.
+Useful when beginning a test.

 ### GET /
 Returns the current count, the number of shards and the number of missed exceptions.